 Vitamins are nutrients that do not yield energy when consumed, like carbs, protein, or lipids do.
 They’re molecules that don’t link together (like glucose becoming starch, or amino acids becoming protein), but are instead individual units.
 They’re found in smaller amounts in our foods.
 Where macronutrients are measure in grams, vitamins are measured in milligrams or even micrograms.
-Although they’re required in small amounts, they’re still vital to certain bodily functions, as we’ll see.
+Even though they’re only needed in small amounts, they’re still vital to certain bodily functions!

 (PS!
 The USA and Canada have worked together to created the Dietary Reference Intakes, a set of standards for safe amounts of nutrients.
 While it’s important that you get enough of each nutrient in your diet, there is such thing as too much of a good thing!
 The RDA – or recommended dietary allowances – are the number you should aim for each day.
 There are Upper Limits (UL) which you should not exceed to avoid that nutrient becoming toxic.
 As well, if there is not enough evidence for an RDA, a Adequate Intake (AI) is established.
 This is basically the same as an RDA, only it’s the scientists “best guess” at the present time.)

 There are two kinds of vitamins – water-soluble and fat-soluble.
 This means that we can only get some vitamins if we are consuming fat in our diet, and include Vitamins A, D, E, and K!
 The water-soluble vitamins include the B vitamins and Vitamin C. Water-soluble vitamins cannot be stored in our bodies – any excess is excreted in the urine.
 It’s important to get B vitamins and Vitamin C every day for that reason.
 Fat-soluble vitamins, however, can be stored in our liver and in the fat in our body!
 This means that we can have excess vitamins in our bodies, though, and can lead to toxicity easier.